Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 God promised His chosen people milk that would sustain them.
 The milk would be plentiful to the point that it would gush out from the land and overflow.

 When God spoke to Moses at the burning bush, He informed him that He would redeem the Israelites and bring them to a "good and spacious land, a land flowing with milk and honey."

 Honey is generally understood to be a reference to fruit nectar, specifically date honey and not honey from bees.
-Honey in the Bible was a symbol of good health as it was for Samuel.
+Honey in the Bible was a symbol of good health.

 Milk as the Word of God

 Milk is used some places in the Bible as the Word of God.
 According to Hebrews 5:12-13, "You need milk, not solid food, for everyone who lives on milk is unskilled in the word of righteousness since he is a child.”
 The writer is emphasizing that some people are still being babes and not ready for the solid food of the Word.

 Paul rebuked the Corinthians when he wrote, “I fed you with milk, not solid food, for you were not ready for it.
 And even now you are not yet ready, for you are still of the flesh” (1 Corinthians 3:12-13).

 Peter used the word milk in a positive way when he wrote, “Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation—if indeed you have tasted that the Lord is good” (1 Peter 2:2-3).

 The Bible compares the Word of God to honey.
 The psalmist writes, “How sweet are your words to my taste, sweeter than honey to my mouth” (Psalm 119:103).